Strong Secrecy for Cooperative Broadcast Channels: Effect of Secrecy on the Capacity-Region of Cooperative Broadcast Channels

 \subsubsection{Blackwell BC Example}

-Suppose the channel from the transmitter to receivers 1 and 2 is the BBC without a common message as illustrated in Fig \ref{FIG:blackwell}(a) \cite{vanderMeulen_Blackwell1975,Gelfand_Blackwell1977}.
-Using Theorem \ref{TM:SDBC_secrecy_capacity} while setting $R_0=0$, the strong secrecy-capacity region of a deterministic BC (DBC) is the following.
+Suppose the channel from the transmitter to receivers 1 and 2 is the BW-BC without a common message as illustrated in Fig \ref{FIG:blackwell}(a) \cite{vanderMeulen_Blackwell1975,Gelfand_Blackwell1977}.
+Noting that the BW-BC is deterministic, we set $R_0=0$ into the region from Theorem \ref{TM:SDBC_secrecy_capacity} to characterize the strong secrecy-capacity region of a DBC as follows.